Skip to content

 The Peoples’ Climate Vote 2024 is the world’s largest standalone public opinion survey on climate change and the second edition of the Peoples’ Climate Vote global survey.

-A representative survey across 125 countries, interviewing nearly 130,000 individuals whose findings reveal widespread support for climate action
+A representative survey across 125 countries, interviewing nearly 130,000 individuals whose findings reveal widespread support for climate action, published in Nature Climate Change

 An international survey, conducted in a partnership between the Yale Program on Climate Change Communication (YPCCC), Data for Good at Meta, and Rare’s Center for Behavior & the Environment, investigating public climate change knowledge, beliefs, attitudes, policy preferences, and behavior among Facebook users